-Similar to the Rawlings bird program but on a much larger scale, AAS will finance bus transportation during the 2022/2023 school year for 4th grade classes from three to four elementary schools to travel to Sweetwater Wetlands Park and Morningside Nature Center, where park staff will implement their exceptional nature-based educational programs.
+Similar to the Rawlings bird program but on a much larger scale, AAS financed bus transportation during the 2022/2023 school year for classes from four elementary schools to travel to Sweetwater Wetlands Park and Morningside Nature Center, where park staff implemented their exceptional nature-based educational programs.
 As we explored ways in which to offer bird and nature programs to young students, particularly those at under-served schools, we discovered that transportation funding was frequently the limiting factor.
 AAS is excited to partner with the Friends of Nature Parks and the City of Gainesville Parks, Recreation and Cultural Affairs to bring birds and nature to young students throughout Gainesville!

 Alachua Audubon facilitated another youth program in 2022, leading weekly bird walks for the Cuscowilla Summer Camp (formerly Camp McConnell) near Micanopy.
 Board Member Tim Hardin, and AAS volunteer Stephanie Hornbuckle, guided the young summer campers as they explored the exciting world of birds and nature.

 Have an idea for a youth education program?
 Please send an email to Contact@AlachuaAudubon.org.